framasoft/ert/INSTALL.md

 With this file, we can export revisions of all calcs in `static/history` directory of the Ethercalc directory.

+**Hint**: for the rest of this section, we'll suppose that you are in the `misc` directory of your Ethercalc installation directory.

 For this, we'll need `LiveScript` to be installed on your system:

 ```